 The P12 Key Tester supports Bearer authentication only.

-The Forwarding methods support both oAuth1 (app key + app secret) and Bearer.
+The Forwarding methods support oAuth1 authorization (app key + app secret).

 The mTLS service is throttling protected, allowing only 10 requests per second (per incoming IP).